Set up Package Manager

 Using backups from another Posit Team Native App

 You can launch Posit Package Manager within the Posit Team Native App using a previously created backup.
-Backups from another installation of the Posit Team Native App are supported.
+Posit Team can use backups from other installations as well as backups created by the same installation.

 The target Posit Team Native App needs to be granted the POSIT_TEAM_ADMIN application role in order to enumerate and access the backups associated with your source Posit Team Native App.